CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Events/Events/PlayerSleepInBed.md

 # PlayerSleepInBed

 The PlayerSleepInBed Event is fired whenever a player sleeps.
+This event can control whether the player is able to sleep by setting `result`.

 ## Event Class
 You will need to cast the event in the function header as this class: